ungaul/DeleteTweets/PRIVACY.md

 We reserve the right to update or change our privacy policy at any time.
 Any revisions will be posted here with an updated date.

 ## Contact
-If you have any questions about this privacy policy, please contact us at:
+If you have any questions about this privacy policy, please contact us by submitting a request.
-[Your Contact Email or Link]